 The sooner you start to put your money into your retirement accounts, the more you can save and collect in the future.
 Why?
 Because of this thing called compounding.
 Basically, what you contribute to your account earns more capital, and then these earnings are added to your contribution in computing for subsequent earnings and so on.
 Major “earn-ception”, right?

 ✓ Know Your Investment Options and Optimal Investment Mix

 Before investing, you must know what you’re getting yourself into.
 Therefore, you have to familiarize yourself with the concepts behind your investment options like stocks, bonds, cash and cash equivalents, and alternative investments.
 This way you can determine the optimal investment mix fit for your capacity, goals and risk tolerance.

 When looking for the right investment mix, you should take into account factors such as your age, disposable income, risk tolerance and your goals.

 Before you attempt to expand your assets through investing, you should protect existing ones first.
 How do you do this?
 By ensuring your assets have enough insurance coverage.
 Basic insurance coverage is, at a minimum, medical health insurance, liability insurance in your home and car, disability insurance and life insurance.

 Warren Buffett is an inspiring icon when it comes to investing.
 During one of Berkshire Hathaway’s annual meetings, Buffett shared 5 great pieces of wisdom.
-These included not using borrowed money to invest, buying passive investments that track the S&P 500 index, no one knows what the market will bring in the future, cut your losses if you were wrong, and never bet against America.
+These included not using borrowed money to invest, buying passive investments that track the S&P 500 index, no one knows what the market will bring in the future, cutting your losses if you were wrong, and never bet against America.
 I don’t completely agree with not borrowing money to invest, but all the other points have valid merit.
 Consider them in your investing journey.